 One fat growth spurt and several billion extra forks later, it appears this country has found its diversified stride in every delectable corner.

-Savoring some of the country's top regional desserts may require an involuntary stop in the following five hungry towns -- but how rich (sweet, gooey, warm, drizzly and impossibly-moist) the reward.
+Savoring some of the top regional desserts of the USA may require you to travel to the following five hungry towns -- but how rich (sweet, gooey, warm, drizzly and impossibly moist) the reward.

 The origins of gooey butter cake -- a flat, dense, super-rich coffee cake loaded with more butter and powdered sugar than the most permissive Midwestern cardiologist would ever advise -- go back to 1930s St. Louis.